MyPublicGitHubAcct/CrtiThnk/Socratic-Method-Notes-from-the-Internet.md

 There are more emotionally effective methods of persuasion (agreeing with people, feel felt found, etc.) but the above should help with the logical side of things.

+### six
+Steps:

+1. Establish an argument.
+2. Raise an exception or contradiction.
+3. Re-forumulate the argument.
+4. Repeat steps 2 & 3.
+5. Arrive at aporia (a state of puzzlement).

+Futher, the arguments (i.e., conclusions) are based on premises (facts) & those premises result in a hypothesis.
+The conclusion is based on the hypothesis assuming the debaters agree on the premises.

+#### Example 1

+Claim: Plato drinks beer.

+(P1) All philosophers drink beer.

+(P2) Plato is a philosopher.

+(C) Therefore, Plato drinks beer.

+#### Example 2

+Claim: Dogs are better pets than cats.

+(P1) Dogs are generally more affectionate than cats and

+(P2) Dogs are more responsive to their owners’ commands than cats.

+From my two premises, I infer my conclusion that
+(C) Dogs are better pets than cats.

 ## [name](https://?)